Muskingum Watershed Conservancy Foundation

 Mager said fund proceeds also could be provided in the form of grants to qualified peace officers planning to attend certified training sessions or gain additional education in specialized areas.

-Fund-raising events are held each summer at Charles Mill Lake Park.
+Fundraising events are held each summer at Charles Mill Lake Park to support the James R. Pitney Fund.

 More News »